 Odda is the gateway to the Hardanger region and is part of the Norwegian Landscape Route Hardanger.
 If you still have time in the afternoon, you can visit the Buarbreen Glacier, which is only a few minutes drive from Odda.
 The almost 6 km long hike to the Buarbreen Glacier is a bit of an adventure, as you have to climb up some sections on ropes again and again.

-We found the hike just great.
+We loved the hike.
 The view into the valley, the climbing and a glacier within reach were just a wonderful experience for us.

 We recommend you to spend 1-2 nights in Odda, depending on what you want to do there.
 In Odda you have two options.
 On the one hand you can stay at the campground, on the other hand in a hotel.
 We have selected the two best options for you.